 As part of the program, each department will participate in a short, intensive process to develop a high-level Capability Blueprint.
 The blueprint process analyses the department’s leadership, strategy and delivery capabilities within a common framework, and provides an organisational ‘health-check’ that identifies areas of strength and opportunities for improvement.

-Blueprints are conducted by a small team made up of staff from both within the department and from the broader sector.
-This approach means that the each blueprint benefits from the organisational knowledge of departmental staff as well as from broader perspectives, and is a great professional development opportunity for all involved staff.
+Blueprints are conducted by a small team made up of employees from both within the department and from the broader sector.
+This approach means that each blueprint benefits from the organisational knowledge of departmental staff as well as from broader perspectives and is a great professional development opportunity for all employees involved.

 The process results in a report that is delivered to the director-general.
 It does not contain recommendations, rather it identifies areas of strength and opportunities for improvement.
 It is up to each director-general to determine how the department will respond to ideas from the blueprint.